discordjs/guide/guide/command-handling/adding-features.md

 There's nothing really complex here; all you do is append some strings, `.map()` over the `commands` Collection, and add an additional string to let the user know how to trigger information about a specific command.

-Inside the else bit, it is a bit more code, but not too much.
+There's a bit more code in the `else` block, but nothing complicated.

 ```js
 if (!commands.has(args[0])) {